Chaste/chaste-docker/README.md

 Quickstart
 ----------

-1. Build the Chaste image with the following command:
+1. Build the Chaste image from the latest commit with the following command:
 ```
 docker build -t chaste https://github.com/bdevans/chaste-docker.git#volume
 ```
 This will build from Chaste's GitHub `master` branch by default.
-Optionally an alternative branch or tag may be specified by adding the argument `--build-arg TAG=<branch or tag>` (with the same tag appended onto the docker image name) e.g.:
+Alternatively a specific branch or tag may be specified by adding the argument `--build-arg TAG=<branch or tag>` (with the same tag appended onto the docker image name) e.g.:
 ```
 docker build -t chaste:2017.1 --build-arg TAG=2017.1 https://github.com/bdevans/chaste-docker.git#volume
 ```

-3. Launch the container:
+2. Launch the container:
 ```
 docker run -it -v chaste_data:/home/chaste chaste
 ```
+Or run `docker run -it -v chaste_data:/home/chaste chaste:2017` if you tagged your image name as above.
 The first time will take a little longer than usual as the volume has to be populated with data.

 On Linux hosts, the contents of the volume `chaste_data` may be accessed at `/var/lib/docker/volumes/chaste_data/_data`.
 On Windows and macOS, it is not so straight-forward and easiest to mount additional directories for data you wish to access easily.